 The land for the Hill Top Motel site was purchased in October of 1953.
-The Hill Top Motel was constructed in 1954 by John Mescheid, a land developer from Santa Monica, CA. For about the first 10 years, the motel did not have a swimming pool.
-In the early 1960's, the owners designed and built the swimming pool.
+The Hill Top Motel was constructed in 1954 by John Mescheid, a land developer from Santa Monica, CA. For a shortwhile the motel did not have a swimming pool.
+In the mid-1950's, the owners designed and built the swimming pool.
 As illustrated in these classic postcards from the 1960's, the swimming pool serves as a central meeting point for guests during the warm summer months.

 The current owners purchased the motel in 1981, and have faithfully and painstakingly maintained the historic charm of the motel, while upgrading the creature comforts and motel technology.